HERE ARE THE TOOLS WE USE, updated for 2021

 AirTurn was started by teachers and performers looking for great solutions and continues to be run by musicians dedicated to enhancing the use of technology in the studio.

-Ps.
-If you have an iPad Pro, then get the Apple Pencil.
-I know it's expensive, but it's apparently amazing (I haven't tested it yet).
+If you have an iPad Pro, then get the Apple Pencil – 2nd Gen.

 PHONE AND TABLET HOLDERS